Biden to offer hopes for a return to normalcy in first prime-time speech

 Biden was able to keep his party unified during the debate over the relief package, but that task could get more difficult depending on what legislation he chooses to pursue next.

-“When you are making sure every member of the working has $1,400 and is getting out of poverty, it’s easier to keep people together,” said Sen. Bernie Sanders (I-Vt.), who ran against Biden in last year’s Democratic presidential primary.
+“When you are making sure every member of the working class has $1,400 and is getting out of poverty, it’s easier to keep people together,” said Sen. Bernie Sanders (I-Vt.), who ran against Biden in last year’s Democratic presidential primary.
 “The differences took place around the edges.
 It’s always going to be that way.”

 Ahead of Thursday’s speech, Biden’s White House paused to assess the midway point to his first 100 days, the timeline on which many of his goals during the campaign were set.